ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/Ocean_diagnostics.md

         - `static` files do not include a field name,
         - `scalar` files do not include a field name and instead contain multiple scalar diagnostics in a single file.

+!!! note
-!!! tip The ACCESS-OM3 convention is to write one physical field per file, except in the two special cases above.
+    The ACCESS-OM3 convention is to write one physical field per file, except in the two special cases above.

 ### Temporal components
 - `frequency`: The output interval between records, specified using MOM/FMS frequency strings, such as "1day", "3hour", "1month" etc